 Another important thing to disclose to your fiancé is your credit score.
 After discussing your debts, you might already have an inkling about where your partner rates on the credit scale, but it's important to get the full picture.
 Each of you should get a copy of your credit report to share with your partner.
 If either of you has red flags on your report, handle the problem sooner rather than later.

 Though your spouse's credit score won't have any direct affect on yours, if you're planning to make any big purchases together like a home or a car, lenders will often take both scores into account.
 A bad score could hurt your chances of qualifying for the first home you've both been dreaming of.
 If one of your scores is struggling, check out CreditRepair.com, which can help you repair your credit, improve your score, and help you to reach those mutual goals.

 Money Management Style

-After you've gotten through discussing your individual financial situations, it's time to discuss how you'll manage your money after you're married.
+After you've reviewed your individual financial situations, discuss how you'll manage your money when you're married.
 Use this conversation as a starting point to make a game plan for how you'll proceed post-nuptials.
 Make sure you understand your partner's spending habits before opening joint accounts.
-You may want to have a joint account that contains only a limited amount of money for joint everyday purchases and keep separate accounts till you are more comfortable with each other's habits.
+You may want to have a joint account that contains only a limited amount of money for joint everyday purchases and keep separate accounts until you are more comfortable with each other's habits.

 Start your marriage off on the right financial footing by having these uncomfortable money conversations *before* you get married.
 Not only will it be helpful to be on the same page, but you'll also be set on the path towards marital money bliss!